Aarhus-University-ECE/270191U025-Software-Architecture-assignment-1/README.md

 - [CppCheck\*](http://cppcheck.sourceforge.net/)
 - [Valgrind\*](https://valgrind.org/)

-Dependencies marked with '\*' are optional, but installing these are recommended as they will be used by the server to check the code.
+Dependencies marked with '\*' are optional, but installing these are recommended as they will be used to check the code you submit.

 On Ubuntu you can install these using: